 SPRPMO Management Appraisal teams conduct visits to all SPR sites annually to audit environmental compliance and EMS practices.
-Issues and programs reviewed in FY13 included chemical and waste management, air and water quality, and spill prevention control and countermeasures.
-There were six minor environmental findings associated with these assessments.
+Issues and programs reviewed in FY14 included chemical and waste management, air and water quality, and spill prevention control and countermeasures.
+There was only one minor environmental finding associated with these assessments.